fibercrypto/skycoin-wiki/Idiomatic-Go-(in-Skycoin).md

 ### Do not use dot imports

-Dot (`.`) imports pollutes the namespace of the current package with another's.
+Dot (`.`) imports pollute the namespace of the current package with another's.
 Don't do it.
 Avoid renaming the package import name too, unless necessary.